Tag Archives: Retrospective

 For 35 years, Lynne Sachs recorded her father to understand the ties that connected her to him and her sisters.
 She discovered much more than she imagined.

-The Film Invocations Program is made up of the following titles:
+The Filmic Invocations Program consists of the following titles:

 Drawn and Quartered